-Generally, communities use the Master Planning process to understand and manage future growth and development in remaining undeveloped areas.
-There are limited areas in Newburyport that are subject to development pressure since much of the City is built out.
-Therefore, we use Master Planning to determine how to guide redevelopment throughout the City.
+Generally, communities use the Master Planning process to understand and identify potential options to manage future growth and development throughout the community.
+Pockets of land within Newburyport's neighborhoods are subject to development pressure since much of the City is built out.
+Therefore, we use Master Planning to determine how to guide both the location and the design of redevelopment throughout the City.
 This Master Plan explores a broader range of issues focused on managing redevelopment and guiding sustainable growth over the next decade.